sramirez/MOAReduction/README.md

 * -w winSize: batch size (default = 1)
 * -f numFeatures: number of features to select (default = 10)
 * -m fsMethod: feature selection method to apply.
 Options: 0.
 No method.
 1. InfoGain 2.
 Symmetrical Uncertainty 3.
 OFS (default = 0)
 * -d discMethod: feature selection method to apply.
 Options: 0.
 No method.
 1. PiD 2.
 IFFD 3.
-Online Chi-Merge (default = 0)
+Online Chi-Merge 4.
+IDA (default = 0)
 * -c numClasses: maximum number of classes involved in the problem (default = 100)

 The above parameters are common to the following discretization and feature selection methods: